clouby/ngx-admin/README.md

 ```

 ### Before make a push
-If you did your commits and now you want to make a push...
+Before make your commits and now you want to make a push:
 ```
   npm run lint:fix
 ```